MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/localizations/emea-aut-fi-sample.md

 #### Configuration

 The configuration file for the fiscal connector is located at **src\\FiscalIntegration\\Efr\\Configurations\\Connectors\\ConnectorEFRSample.xml** in the [Dynamics 365 Commerce Solutions](https://github.com/microsoft/Dynamics365Commerce.Solutions/) repository.
 The purpose of the file is to enable settings of the fiscal connector to be configured from Headquarters.
-The file format is aligned with the requirements for fiscal integration configuration.
-The following settings are added:
+The file format is aligned with the requirements to the fiscal integration configuration.

-- **Endpoint address** – The URL of the fiscal registration service.
-- **Timeout** – The amount of time, in milliseconds, that the driver will wait for a response from the fiscal registration service.

 [!INCLUDE[footer-include](../../includes/footer-banner.md)]